BWNC-code/book-worm/TESTING.md

 - The message "No books found with that author.
 Please try again." should be displayed
 - The program should prompt the user to try again or return to the main menu

-## Test Case 17: Valid user input for searching books by author
+## Test Case 17: Valid user input for searching books by genre

 Test Steps:

-1. Select "Search by author" from the menu
+1. Select "Search by genre" from the menu
-2. Enter the name of an existing author in the library
+2. Enter the name of an existing genre in the library
 3. Press Enter

 Expected Output:

-- The book(s) with matching author should be displayed with their details (title, author, year, genre)
+- The book(s) with matching genre should be displayed with their details (title, author, year, genre)
 - The program should prompt the user whether they want to search for another book or return to the main menu

-## Test Case 18: Invalid user input for searching books by author
+## Test Case 18: Invalid user input for searching books by genre

 Test Steps:

-1. Select "Search by author" from the menu
+1. Select "Search by genre" from the menu
-2. Enter a non-existing author in the library
+2. Enter a non-existing genre in the library
 3. Press Enter

 Expected Output:

-- The message "No books found with that author.
+- The message "No books found with that genre.
 Please try again." should be displayed
 - The program should prompt the user to try again or return to the main menu

 ## Test Case 19: Valid user input for viewing all books